1. Blog

 If parasites are the cause of your dog’s scooting, it’s important to get to the root of the issue.
 Ticks and fleas can irritate your dog’s bum from the outside.
 But fleas also carry tapeworm eggs.
 And when those eggs hatch inside your dog and tapeworm segments (which look like tiny rice grains) are excreted, they irritate the anal area, too.

-The best way to avoid this icky situation is by keeping your dog free of external and internal pests in the first place.
+The best way to avoid this icky situation is to keep your dog free of external and internal pests in the first place.
 “Antiparasitic treatments, such as flea and tick preventatives, are over-the-counter, and I highly recommend consulting with your veterinarian to find the right product for your dog,” says Wilson.

 2. Dietary changes

-If loose stools are what’s causing your dog’s scooting behavior, your first step is to figure out what triggered the gastrointestinal issue.
+If loose stools are what’s causing your dog’s scooting behavior, first figure out what triggered the gastrointestinal issue.
 If you’ve recently changed up your dog’s diet, that might be the culprit.
 Sudden dietary changes (whether you use kibble or fresh) can wreak havoc with your dog’s digestion.
-Wilson recommends using the JustFoodForDogs diet transition guide to help prevent any stomach upset that can lead to diarrhea and scooting.
+Wilson recommends using this diet transition guide to help prevent any stomach upset that can lead to diarrhea and scooting.

 3. Supplements

-If your dog’s scooting is seasonal or allergy-related, Wilson recommends supplements like Omega 3 fatty acids from fish oil and immune system support from Skin & Allergy Care.
-Both can help reduce inflammation and promote healthy skin.
-Probiotics can help get your pet’s gut health back on track, and a little canned pumpkin can help with both diarrhea and constipation.
+If your dog’s scooting is seasonal or allergy-related, Wilson recommends supplements like Omega 3 fatty acids and immune system support from Skin & Allergy Care.
+Both can support a healthy inflammatory response and promote healthy skin.
+Probiotics may help get your pet’s gut health back on track.
+A little canned pumpkin may also help with both diarrhea and constipation.

 4. Expressing anal glands